-Asiatic Fleet Memorial Day is an annual American holiday commemorating the Asian Fleet.
+Asiatic Fleet Memorial Day is an annual American holiday commemorating the Asiatic Fleet.
 This part of the country’s naval forces has stood guard over the East Asian and Pacific islands since the 19th century.
 Many feats were accomplished that will forever be remembered in society.
-It is celebrated on March 1 to commemorate the military of the Asiatic Fleet.
+It is on March 1 to commemorate the military of the Asiatic Fleet.

 History